 Yes.
 If you decide to cancel for any reason, all you have to do is let your insurer know.
 There might be a different way to cancel your policy depending on how you’re paying:

-- If you are billed monthly.
+- If you're billed monthly.
 If you pay your premium on a monthly basis, you’ll be required to finish out the month you’ve already paid for but your policy will end after that.
 You may have to pay a small fee.

 - If you pay annually.
 If you’ve already paid for the year in advance, you’ll be required to finish out the current month.
 Your policy will end after that and you’ll receive a refund for the months you didn’t use.
 You may have to pay a small fee.

 - If you’re still in the cooling-off period.
 If you cancel within the cooling-off period (usually anywhere from 14 to 21 days) and you haven’t made a claim, you’ll receive a full refund of everything you’ve paid.

 You won’t pay any fee if you cancel within your cooling-off period and you haven’t made any claims.
-If you cancel outside your cooling-off period, you’ll most likely pay a cancellation fee of around $30-$40 plus any government taxes still owed (this will apply whether you are paying monthly or you’ve paid annually).
+If you cancel outside your cooling-off period, you’ll most likely pay a cancellation fee of around $30-$40.
+Plus, you need to pay any government taxes still owed (this will apply whether you are paying monthly or you’ve paid annually).

-Here is a list of cancellation fees for a few Australian home insurance companies.
+Here is a list of cancellation fees for five leading Australian home insurance companies.

 There is no situation where you can’t cancel your policy.
 As long as you let your insurer know you want to cancel and you pay the relevant fees, you should have no problem cancelling.